Kaciras/pac-maker/README.md

 export default {
 	/**
-	 * Location of the generated PAC file, default is "dist/proxy.pac".
+	 * Location of the generated PAC file, default is "proxy.pac".
 	 */
-	path: "dist/proxy.pac",
+	path: "proxy.pac",

 	/**
 	 * Fallback route when no rule matching in `sources`, default is "DIRECT".